Note: As a subsidiary of

-Workshop based skill development with exploration in problem solving.
-Apply informed problem solving and critical reflection to the creation and production of creative media outputs.
-Gain knowledge of current professional creative industry techniques, standards, practice, protocols and responsibilities.
-Develop advanced conceptual and perceptual skills, problem solving techniques and learn how to justify your creative media choices, from ideation through to final resolution.
+Workshop-based skill development with exploration in problem-solving.
+Apply informed problem-solving and critical reflection to the creation and production of creative media outputs.
+Gain knowledge of current professional creative industry techniques, standards, practices, protocols and responsibilities.
+Develop advanced conceptual and perceptual skills, and problem-solving techniques and learn how to justify your creative media choices, from ideation through to final resolution.

 Further your understanding of the relationships between theory, research and professional creative practice, by exploring research concepts and methodologies that support an appreciation of cultural and historical influences surrounding contemporary creative media practices.